Know the Signs and Symptoms of a Stroke – BE FAST

-According to the American Stroke Association, a division of the American Heart Association, stroke is the No. 5 cause of death and the leading cause of disability in the United States.
+Know the signs and symptoms of a stroke: BE FAST.
+May is Stroke Awareness Month and according to the American Stroke Association, a division of the American Heart Association, stroke is the No. 5 cause of death and the leading cause of disability in the United States.
 Yet 80% of strokes are preventable.
-Know the signs and symptoms of a stroke.
 Be informed and BE FAST when it comes to recognizing a stroke and seeking care.

-You’re likely familiar with the F.A.S.T acronym but you may not have heard about B.E.
-F.A.S.T.
-It’s another way to recognize all of the signs of a stroke while also reminding you to act quickly if you suspect a stroke.
+You’re likely familiar with the F.A.S.T acronym but you may not have heard about BE FAST It’s another way to recognize all of the signs and symptoms of a stroke while also reminding you to act quickly if you suspect a stroke.

 B.E.
 F.A.S.T.